israelvicars/nodecetera/express/README.md

 Tasks:

-- Read in a JSON file using `fs` module
+- Read in a JSON file using `fs` module (https://nodejs.org/api/fs.html) which is part of node
-- Parse a JSON file using `lodash` module
+- Parse a JSON file using `lodash` module (https://www.npmjs.com/package/lodash)
 - Use a forEach loop to populate an empty array var with data from each line of the JSON file
 - Use `JSON.stringify()` to make a new json object var from the array, and send that json object var with the response
 - Create a dynamic route for users by `/:username`